MarcosQiu/my-docs/docs/AWS/Solution Architect Associate/Simple Storage Service(S3).md

 ## S3 Security (Resource Policies & ACLs)
 ## S3 Static Hosting

 ## Object Versioning & MFA Delete

+Versioning lets you store multiple versions of objects within a bucket.
+Operations which would modified objects generate a new version.

+### Enable/Disable/Suspend Versioning

+ - Versioning is on bucket level, it's turned off by default.
+ - Once versioning is turned on, it can't be turned off.
+ - After the versioning is turned on, you can suspend the versioning and turn it back to enabled later.

+### Without Versioning

+Objects are identified by key (name), their id are set to null.

+### With Versioning

+Ids are allocated to objects.
+When retrieving, latest version are returned by default.
+But can get specific version individually as well.

+When delete without giving version id, it just creates a new special version (delete marker) on top.

+To actually remove a version, you just specify the version id that you want to remove.

+### MFA Delete

+ - Enabled in versioning configuration.
+ - MFA is required to change bucket versioning state.
+ - MFA is required to delete versions.
+ - Serial number (MFA) + Code passed with API calls.

 ## S3 Performance Optimization

 #### Upload objects with single PUT request